koundinyabs/appinternals/Docker/README.md

 docker run -p 8080:8080  spring-petclinic:1.5.1
 ```

+Verify the app is running by naviagting to http://<docker_host_IP>:8080/ on a web browser.

 ### Run with AppInternals Instrumentation Enabled

 This assumes the recommended approach of installing an AppInternals agent on the Docker host and mounting a shared volume on the Docker container to share collected trace data.
 Thus, it assumes initial-mapping has been setup appropriately on the Docker host.